khalid-naami/khalid-naami.github.io/blog/2026-04-26-options-delta-adjusted-exposure-true-risk.md

 slug: options-delta-adjusted-exposure-true-risk
 ---

-# Delta-Adjusted Exposure: Measuring Your True Market Directionality
+# Delta-Adjusted Exposure: Measuring True Market Risk

 One of the most common mistakes in options trading is focusing solely on the "notional value" of a position.
 While notional value tells you the total face value of the underlying assets, it doesn't account for the probability of those assets moving.
 To understand your real directional risk, you must look at **Delta-Adjusted Exposure**.